juice-shop/juice-shop/HOW-TO.md

 _Screen shot of payload in the search bar_

-If we search for this string we entered we can see our iframe has been injected into the code.
-Now imagine if this had been something much more malicious being injected into our code?
+If we search for this string in the page inspector, we entered we can see our iframe has been injected into the code.
+Now imagine if this had been something much more malicious being injected into our code such as code to steal a user's cookies?

 ![Screenshot 2024-10-22 at 3 13 49 PM](https://github.com/user-attachments/assets/951dc834-48d5-4736-a597-f6d82de7a3fd)

-_code inserted into DOM+
+_code inserted into DOM_

 #### Remediating the Injection Vulnerability